 It is the responsibility of every employer to take all reasonable steps to keep their employees safe at work.
-Some business owners even go the extra mile to look after their team, because they value each staff member and want to be known as a caring employer.
-There are plenty of risks to counter and overcome in the daytime, but at night the risk can become even greater.
-If you have staff who work three hours or more between the night hours of 11pm to 6am the next morning, then they are classed as night workers.
-Night work goes on in lots of different industries, from pubs, bars and clubs to factories and warehouses.
+Some business owners even go the extra mile to look after their team because they value each staff member and want to be known as a caring employer.
+There are plenty of risks to counter and overcome in the daytime, but the risk can become even greater at night.
+If you have staff who work three hours or more between the night hours of 11 pm to 6 am the next morning, then they are classed as night workers.
+Night work continues in many industries, from pubs, bars and clubs to factories and warehouses.

 What risks do night workers face?

-There are several things that you as an employer can do to help keep your night workers safe, many of which have additional benefits for the business.
-Surveillance cameras can play a big part in your improvements, in the following ways:
+You, as an employer, can do several things to help keep your night workers safe, many of which have additional benefits for the business.
+Surveillance spy cameras can play a big part in your improvements in the following ways:

-- Cameras placed in any areas where members of the public have access, or even areas they dont, can act as a strong visible deterrent to criminal behaviour or attempted assault or abuse of your staff
+- Cameras placed in any areas where public members have access, or even areas they dont, can act as a strong visible deterrent to criminal behaviour or attempted assault or abuse of your staff.

-- Surveillance cameras placed in high-risk areas can also make your staff members feel a lot safer while they are at work
+- Surveillance cameras placed in high-risk areas can also make your staff members feel safer while at work.

-- Camera surveillance can also help to identify areas of poor lighting, where mistakes are often happening, before an accident or injury can occur
+- Camera surveillance can also help identify areas of poor lighting, where mistakes often happen before an accident or injury occurs.

 From a non-safety point of view, camera surveillance can also help to protect staff in other ways.
-If some money goes missing from the till of a bar, for example, the video evidence can help to exonerate staff members and prove what really happened.
+For example, if some money goes missing from a bar, the video evidence can help exonerate staff members and prove what happened.
 It can also be used for training purposes, to help employees see where they can improve, how to avoid mistakes and generally boost the standard and quality of their work.
-Sometimes, its hard to see that things require improvement unless you are able to play the footage of a moment, interaction or even a whole shift back.
+Sometimes, it's hard to see that things require improvement unless you can play the footage of a moment, interaction or even a whole shift back.

-Most business owners would wholeheartedly say yes, especially those which operate at night.
-Security cameras offer protection for your staff and night workers, but they offer so much more, from protecting your business and deterring thieves to improving working practices and giving you some much-needed peace of mind when youre away from the business.
-Even locking up at night becomes so much easier when you know that the premises is protected by cameras in your absence, and that you can check in via your phone any time you feel worried.
+Most business owners would wholeheartedly say yes, especially those who operate at night.
+Security cameras offer protection for your staff and night workers.
+Still, they offer so much more, from protecting your business and deterring thieves to improving working practices and giving you some much-needed peace of mind when you're away from the business.
+Even locking up at night becomes so much easier when you know that cameras protect the premises in your absence and that you can check in via phone whenever you feel worried.